-Optionally, students use of the IF NOT block from the Advanced Coding Extension Set to create more sophisticated "think" behavior.
+Tip: Optionally, students can use the IF NOT block from the Advanced Coding Extension Set to create more sophisticated "think" behavior.

 Students can use art and craft materials to decorate their rovers.
-Students can take inspiration from thinking of what features might be useful in navigating the environment they're exploring: fins and tanks for an undersea robot, or big wheels and solar panels for a Mars explorer.
+What features might be useful in navigating the environment they're exploring: fins and tanks for an undersea robot, or big wheels and solar panels for a Mars explorer?
+Let the students be inspired by their imaginations when decorating their KIBO rovers!

-Technology Circle: Allow each group to demonstrate their rover robot.
+Reflect: Advantages and Disadvantages of AI Explorers Allow each group to demonstrate their rover robot.
 They should explain how their robot engages in the sense - think - act cycle.
-They should also describe the environment their robot is exploring, and how the independent action of the Al program allows the robot to perform its task.

-Discuss with the students: compared to humans exploring dangerous or challenging environments, what are the advantages Al-driven robotic explorers?
+They should also describe the environment their robot is exploring, and how the independent action of the AI program allows the robot to perform its task.
+Discuss with the students: Compared to humans exploring dangerous or challenging environments, what are the advantages of Al-driven robotic explorers?
 What are the problems or limitations?
 What if a robot encountered something completely unexpected?